Special Collections Catalogue

 Outcomes

-Each student produced a final design outcome installed within the display.
-These works extend the visibility of the Grunwick strike by connecting archival material with contemporary design practice.
+Each student produced a final design to be installed within the Grunwick 50 display in the Learning Centre, Holloway Road.
+These works included different types of media, including a leaflet and two posters.
+As the process was iterative, the students shared their sketches, mood boards and initial ideas which we hope will extend the visibility of the Grunwick strike by connecting archival material with their contemporary design practice.

 The placement also contributes to ongoing efforts by Special Collections to broaden access to its holdings and encourage new forms of engagement with historical material.